Inside: Not everyone desires a slow life, but most of us care about a purposeful life. Here are 7 ways I simplify for a

-In this post, I received a comment which likened me to a parasite, claiming that my lifestyle is only possible on the back of either society (nope, I am not on welfare) or a long-suffering partner (my husband and I make our decisions as a team and my willingness to stay home and bake muffins and home educate, take care of the bills, chauffeur, tend to the emotional and physical needs of our kids, etc. benefit the entire family).
+In this post, I received a comment which likened me to a parasite, claiming that my lifestyle is only possible on the back of either society (nope, I pay my own way and contribute) or a long-suffering partner (my husband and I make our decisions as a team and my willingness to stay home and bake muffins and home educate, take care of the bills, chauffeur, tend to the emotional and physical needs of our kids, etc. benefit the entire family).

 Another commenter asserted that my choices were only possible because of “white privilege.”
 My African husband who immigrated to Canada at 30 years of age and grew up in poverty thought this rather humorous but another reader pointed out how insulting this assumption was; as though all black people obviously live in poverty and lack.